instana/content/ace-setup-mq/readme.md

 # Instructions for running the `prep-mq.sh` script
 ## Descriptions

-The script `setup-channel.sh` creates resources and sets authority correctly in QMGR for the ACE sensor.
+The script `prep-mq.sh` creates resources and sets authority correctly in QMGR for the ACE sensor.
 * Run the script with a user who belongs to `mqm` group and on the machine that hosts the queue manager.
 * `AUTH_USER` in the script is the user that you want to grant authority.
 The user needn't be a privileged user.